accurateproject/accurate/docs/ratinglogic.rst

 	Weight
  }

-CGRateS treats special priced or free minutes different from the rest of balances.
+AccuRate treats special priced or free minutes different from the rest of balances.
 They will be called free minutes further on but they can have a special price.

 The free minutes must be handled a little differently because usually they are grouped by specific destinations (e.g. national minutes, ore minutes in the same network).
 So they are grouped in balances and when a call is made the engine checks all applicable balances to consume minutes according to that call.